-The Company and its subsidiaries derive revenues mainly from sales of products, post-contract customer support and subscriptions.
+The Group derive revenues mainly from sales of products, post-contract customer support ("PCS") and subscriptions.
 The Company's products are sold primarily through distributors and resellers, all of which are considered end-users.

-Revenues from product sales are recognized in accordance with ASC No. 605, "Revenue Recognition" when delivery has occurred, persuasive evidence of an agreement exists, the vendor's fee is fixed or determinable, and collectability is reasonably assured.
+Revenues from product sales are recognized in accordance with ASC No. 605, "Revenue Recognition" ("ASC 605"), when delivery has occurred, persuasive evidence of an agreement exists, the vendor's fee is fixed or determinable, and collectability is reasonably assured.

-Revenues from PCS which represents mainly software updates, help desk support, unit replacement or repair, and security update services, and revenues from subscriptions are recognized ratably over the term of the agreement, which is typically between one year and three years.
+Revenues from PCS, which represents mainly software updates, help desk support, unit replacement or repair, and security update services, and revenues from subscriptions are recognized ratably over the term of the agreement, which is typically between one year and three years.
+The timing for revenue recognition of the various products and customers is dependent upon satisfaction of such criteria and generally varies from shipment to delivery to the customer depending on the specific shipping terms of a given transaction, as stipulated in the agreement with each customer.